lvgl/lvgl/docs/details/widgets/image.rst

 C array, or if a custom :ref:`overview_image_decoder` returns the whole image.

-Note that the real coordinates of image objects won't change during transformation.
+Note that the real coordinates of image Widgets won't change during transformation.
 That is :cpp:expr:`lv_obj_get_width/height/x/y()` will return the original, non-zoomed coordinates.